ramiror/spanglish/README.md

 A small painting | Very pretty
 Put the points | Set straight
-Late you chirped | You were too slow, someone won you over They eary rose you | You were too slow, someone won you over Your are the most | You are the best
+Late you chirped | You were too slow, someone won you over They early rose you | You were too slow, someone won you over The tortoise give you the slip | You were too slow, someone won you over Your are the most | You are the best
 A sandpaper grabbed me | I'm hungry
 You put on the hat | You are a party pooper